Hearing aids

 Used batteries should be kept away from young children and safely disposed of at battery recycling points.

-If your child swallows a battery seek immediate medical attention and do not let them eat or drink until a doctor can determine if a battery is present.
-Take the battery packaging with you and tell the doctor that the batteries are ‘zinc air’ batteries for hearing aids.
+If your child swallows a battery get immediate medical attention and do not let them eat or drink until a doctor can determine if a battery is present.
+Take the battery packaging with you and tell the doctor that the batteries are 'zinc air' batteries for hearing aids.